 There are picnic areas along many of the trails, and opportunities for camping (with permits) in certain areas too if you’re looking to get out on the trails for a few days.

-7) Hit the Waves
+7) Go Ocean Rafting over the Waves

 Several tour companies offer multiple tours including a day trip from Airlie Beach out to the Whitsunday Islands, one of the most iconic Airlie Beach attractions.

 You’ll head out on the water on an ocean raft towards the infamous Hill Inlet Lookout.
 Then you have the opportunity to walk around, explore, and see one of the world’s most beautiful views of the famous Whitehaven Beach.

 There are multiple full day or half day ocean rafting tour options in Airlie Beach.
 Some offer more relaxing on the beach, and some offer more walking in the jungle depending on what you’re looking for.

 However, both ocean rafting tour options include a snorkel stop (gear included) over the Great Barrier Reef and the Hill Inlet lookout stop.

 The sand on Whitehaven Beach is the whitest you’ll ever see, and once you step foot onto the sand you’ll hear the squeak under your feet.

 The turquoise water is perfect for floating around, and you may even get the chance to see a flat plane land nearby.

 This ocean rafting day trip from Airlie Beach is a great mix of adventure and sightseeing which makes it perfect for everyone.

 You can’t visit Airlie Beach, the gateway to the Whitsundays region, and not actually explore the Whitsundays.